 [INSERT DETAILS OF ACTIONS TAKEN (INCLUDING POLICIES IN PLACE) TO RESPOND TO EACH SUCH BREACH, OR IF NO BREACHES ARE LISTED ABOVE INSERT ‘NOT APPLICABLE’]

-Note to drafters: Include clause 4.8Error!
-Reference source not found. if the Shadow Economy PCP applies to the RFT.
+Note to drafters: Include clause 4.8 if the Shadow Economy PCP applies to the RFT.

-The Tenderer represents and warrants that if it enters into a resultant Contract with the Commonwealth in relation to the RFT, it shall comply with clauses 12.3.5 to 12.3.8 of the draft Contract.
+The Tenderer represents and warrants that if it enters into a resultant Contract with the Commonwealth in relation to the RFT, it shall comply with clauses 10.2.5 to 10.2.9 of the draft Contract.